ZAlex1007/ReactShoppingList/README.md

 This is shopping list app using react.

 ## What I learned from this project?
-*How to use React.
+-Basic React.
-  *Basic state management in React.
+-State management using React.